 The cost is $20 for a wine tasting that includes five different wines, although it is waived if you buy 2 bottles of wine.
 The tasting room is filled with innovative artwork.
 The art has been created by a childhood friend of Ryan’s, Jon Blythe.
 Each time there is a new wine or a new vintage, he will create a piece of art for the tasting room and bottle label, making the room and wine bottles completely unique.

-There is also a beautiful outdoor space where you will find a stunning oak-shaded patio which is dog-friendly.
+There is also a beautiful outdoor space where you will find a stunning oak-shaded patio that is dog-friendly.

-After Paix Sur Terre, head another mile or two on Highway 46 for a tasting at Dilecta Wines.
+After Paix Sur Terre, head another mile or two on Highway 46 for a tasting at Dilecta Wines (7970 Vineyard Dr, Paso Robles, CA 93446).
 Dilecta means lovely or loved in Latin and the owner of this company is Orion Stang who started working in the wine business in 2007 at Booker Vineyards.
 Here he learned the process of making wine, from picking the grapes right through to bottling.

 All of his wines are blends, fresh barrel fermented, and bottled unfiltered.
 They have soft tannins and a higher ph.
 Orion produces 800 cases of wine each year.